duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 * Python instead of R
 * 5GB scale for everything, plus 50GB scale for group bys and joins
 * Median of 3 runs
-* Using a Macbook Pro M1 with 16GB RAM
+* Using a MacBook Pro M1 with 16GB RAM
 * DuckDB Versions 0.2.7 through 1.0.0
     * Nearly 3 years, from 2021-06-14 to 2024-06-03
 * Default settings, except temp directory is set